 Kurt Gödel: Life, Work, and Legacy

-he year 2006 marked the 100th anniversary of the birth of Kurt Gödel (1906–78), the foremost mathematical logician of the twentieth century.
-Looking back over that century in the year 2000, TIME magazine included Gödel among its top 100 most influential thinkers.
+Looking back over that century in the year 2000, TIME magazine included Kurt Gödel (1906–78), the foremost mathematical logician of the twentieth century among its top 100 most influential thinkers.
 Gödel was associated with the Institute for Advanced Study from his first visit in the academic year 1933–34, until his death in 1978.
 He was Professor in the School of Mathematics from 1953 until 1976, when he became Professor Emeritus.

 The Early Years

 Kurt Friedrich Gödel was born on April 28, 1906, in what is now Brno in the Czech Republic.
 His father, Rudolf Gödel, was originally from Vienna; his mother, Marianne Handschuh, came from the German Rhineland.
 Rudolf Gödel managed and was part owner of one of Brno’s major textile companies and the family lived in middle-class comfort with servants and a governess for Kurt and his older brother, Rudolf, born in 1902.